Ry-Hebert/DGM-3790-second-try/README.md

 # Star Citizen Ship Database

-This app will display the ships available in the game Star Citizen (SC).
+This app will display some of the ships available in the game Star Citizen (SC).
 Start Citizen is being developed by Roberts Space Industries (RSI) and is a high tech space simulation game.
-Not having a machine capable of properly handling the game I can't attest to the game-play, but i do enjoy checking in on it's development and design.
+Not having a machine capable of properly handling the game I can't attest to the game-play, but i do enjoy checking in on it's development and design from time to time.

 One of the things I thought this little app could do was provide a way to search through and filter certain aspects of the games ship line up that aren't available in the games normal site.